 - Creating combinations of therapeutic product candidates with complementary mechanisms of action designed to provide a functional cure for people with chronic HBV infection.
 We believe that our proprietary product candidates AB-729 and AB-836, along with existing approved therapies, may be combined into our first combination therapy for people with chronic HBV infection.
-Additionally, through our collaboration with Assembly, we have initiated a Phase 2 proof-of-concept clinical trial with a triple combination of AB-729, our RNAi product candidate, Assembly's lead HBV core inhibitor (capsid inhibitor) product candidate, vebicorvir ("VBR"), and nucleos(t)ide analog ("NA") therapy for the treatment of people with chronic HBV infection.
-We also intend to initiate two Phase 2 proof-of-concept clinical trials with AB-729 in combination with one or more approved or investigational agents in the second half of 2021 with dosing of AB-729 as infrequently as every 8 or 12 weeks. - Advancement of an internal research program focused on identifying new small molecule antiviral medicines to treat COVID-19 and future coronavirus outbreaks.
+To advance our efforts to position AB-729 as a potential cornerstone therapeutic in future HBV combination regimens, we have entered into several clinical collaborations to evaluate AB-729 in combination with other agents with potentially complementary mechanisms of action: - Through our collaboration with Assembly, we are enrolling subjects in a Phase 2a proof-of-concept clinical trial with a triple combination of AB-729, our RNAi product candidate, Assembly's lead HBV core inhibitor (capsid inhibitor) product candidate, vebicorvir ("VBR"), and nucleos(t)ide analog ("NA") therapy for the treatment of people with chronic HBV infection. - In July 2021, Arbutus received authorization from the U.S. Food and Drug Administration to proceed with its Investigational New Drug (IND) application for AB-729 in a Phase 2a proof-of-concept clinical trial to evaluate AB-729 in combination with ongoing NA therapy and short courses of Peg-IFNα-2a in subjects with chronic HBV infection.
+This Phase 2a proof-of-concept clinical trial is expected to initiate in the second half of 2021.

+- In July 2021, we entered into a clinical collaboration with Vaccitech to evaluate a triple combination of AB-729 with Vaccitech's proprietary immunotherapeutic, VTP-300, and standard-of-care NA therapy for the treatment of subjects with chronic HBV infection.
+We expect to file a Clinical Trial Application (CTA) in the second half of 2021 and initiate the clinical trial in early 2022. - In June 2021, we entered into a clinical collaboration with Antios to evaluate a triple combination of AB-729, Antios' proprietary active site polymerase inhibitor nucleotide (ASPIN), ATI-2173, and Viread (tenofovir disoproxil fumarate), for the treatment of subjects with chronic HBV infection.
+This Phase 2a proof-of-concept clinical trial is expected to initiate in the second half of 2021. - Advancement of an internal research program focused on identifying new small molecule antiviral medicines to treat COVID-19 and future coronavirus outbreaks.
 This program is focused on the discovery and development of new molecular entities for treating coronaviruses (including COVID-19) that address specific viral targets including the nsp12 viral polymerase and the nsp5 viral protease.
 Our collaboration with X-Chem, Inc. ("X-Chem") and Proteros biostructures GmbH ("Proteros") is expected to allow for the rapid screening of one of the largest small molecule libraries against M^{pro} (an essential protein required for the virus to replicate itself) and use state-of-the-art structure guided methods to rapidly optimize M^{pro} inhibitors, which we could potentially progress to clinical candidates.